-During the week of September 21st we will be issuing payment on Tuesday Sept 22 and Thursday Sept 24th and paying fee applications received in our Raleigh office between approximately September 8th and 14th.
+During the week of October 26th we will be issuing payments on Tuesday October 27th and Thursday October 29th and paying fee applications received in our Raleigh office between approximately October 13th and October 21st.

 Please be aware the weather event may impact when payments are mailed.

 We have heard from a number of attorneys concerns about not receiving email notices about direct deposits.
 Unfortunately, that notification system is handled by the Office of State Controller and we can not redo the messages.
 However, if you contact us we can provide information on those payments (eg File #).

 The system has not changed but does occasionally have a glitch that impacts some payments.
 It is always a good idea to check your Spam folder as well.

 - New!
 IDS can reimburse you for teleconferencing and email charges related to the Public Health Emergency Please use the form below?if you have questions, contact Elisa.Wolper@nccourts.org

 Reimbursement for Teleconferencing Costs

 - If you have any questions about payments or any updates on the indigent defense situation in your county, please contact IDS fiscal officer Elisa.Wolper@nccourts.org